 - The Stage - musical theatre, commercial dance and sometimes ballet.

 You'll need to take a creative and proactive approach to job seeking by networking and establishing contacts, as well as fostering links made through previous work, and attending classes and courses.

 You may also need an agent to promote you and your work.
 Do your research and make sure you target agents that meet your career aspirations.
 Use networking opportunities to speak to agents or send a targeted email submission, invitation to showcases, show reels, etc.

 Competition for jobs is fierce, so it's important to be persistent in seeking opportunities and to audition for as many suitable roles as possible.
-The more styles of dance you have to offer (for example, tap, jazz, ballet, modern, ballroom, Spanish), the more likely you are to find work.
+The more styles of dance you have to offer (for example, tap, jazz, ballet, modern, ballroom, Latin), the more likely you are to find work.

 Training continues throughout a dancer's career, with even the most experienced dancers attending daily classes.
 Out-of-work dancers still need to continue to attend open classes in order to maintain and develop skills.

 You must be willing to take direction and constructive criticism as well as contributing your own ideas and suggestions in collaboration with the director or choreographer.
 Being open to such feedback will enable you to develop your skills.

 You'll need to maintain a healthy body in order to keep fit and stay in work.
 The Healthier Dancer Programme (HDP), run by One Dance UK, provides advice, events and conferences on health, fitness and injury prevention.
 Dance UK also provides information on training and networking opportunities in the independent sector.